 The Northfield Racial & Ethnic Equity Collaborative (NREEC) began in February 2021 as a community-led effort around racial equity and inclusion.
 It strives to help build our shared cultural competence, understand our biases, and carry out the work of systems change to begin shifting policies, practices, resources, and power structures.

-The NREEC membership, as of October 2021, includes the following institutions and organizations: City of Northfield, Northfield Public Schools, Healthy Community Initiative, Carleton College, St. Olaf College, Northfield Hospital + Clinics, Rice County, FiftyNorth, Northfield Area Family YMCA, Community Action Center, Dakota Prairie Adult Basic Education, Northfield Area Interfaith Association, Northfield Shares, Rice County Neighbors United, Growing Up Healthy, Northfield Union of Youth, Three Rivers Community Action, Northfield Area Chamber of Commerce & Tourism, Allina Health, and the Minnesota Humanities Center.
+The NREEC membership includes the following institutions and organizations: City of Northfield, Northfield Public Schools, Healthy Community Initiative, Northfield Promise, Carleton College, St. Olaf College, Northfield Hospital + Clinics, Rice County, FiftyNorth, Northfield Area Family YMCA, Community Action Center, Dakota Prairie Adult Basic Education, Northfield Area Interfaith Association, Northfield Shares, Rice County Neighbors United, Growing Up Healthy, Northfield Union of Youth, Three Rivers Community Action, Northfield Area Chamber of Commerce & Tourism, Allina Health, and the Minnesota Humanities Center.

-Northfield business owners, managers and employees are invited to attend a free customer service training in early August that focuses on diversity, equity and inclusion.
-The training is based on the results of a city-wide survey conducted by the Northfield Racial & Ethnic Equity Collaborative during spring 2022.
+Northfield business owners, managers and employees attended a free customer service training in early August 2022 that focused on diversity, equity and inclusion.
+The training was based on the results of a city-wide survey conducted by the Northfield Racial & Ethnic Equity Collaborative during spring 2022.

-Participants will gain insights from the survey results and practice skills that help create an inclusive and welcoming environment for their workplace or business.
-Two different trainings will be offered, one for business leaders and HR professionals, and one for employees.
-People can sign up for either an Aug.
-3 or Aug.
-10 session.
-For more information and to register, visit: healthycommunityinitiative.org/nreec-survey.
+Participants gained insights from the survey results and practiced skills that help create an inclusive and welcoming environment for their workplace or business.
+Two different trainings were offered, one for business leaders and HR professionals, and one for employees.

-The training will be led by Jim Langemo, chief administrative officer at Hennepin Theatre Trust in Minneapolis.
+The trainings were led by Jim Langemo, chief administrative officer at Hennepin Theatre Trust in Minneapolis.
 Langemo has been engaged in diversity-related work since 2004 and has facilitated customer service training since the mid-1990s.
 His training on customer service with a diversity lens is focused on the customer experience, the employee experience, and an organization’s bottom line.

-Sessions will be held at Carleton College’s Weitz Center for Creativity, room 236, 320 Third St. in Northfield.
-The training is sponsored by the City of Northfield, Northfield Hospital + Clinics, Carleton College and Healthy Community Initiative.
+The training was sponsored by the City of Northfield, Northfield Hospital + Clinics, Carleton College and Healthy Community Initiative.